Certification

 1. Applications from those following the ABNS track will be reviewed by a member of the Joint Credentials Committee of the ABNS and the ABPNS.
 Applications from those with RCPSC certification, Subsequent Joint Pathway, or Alternate Pathway tracks will be reviewed by the ABPNS Credentials Committee.

-2. Applicant will be notified by the Secretary-Treasurer of the ABPNS of his or her eligibility to sit for the pediatric written focused practice examination.
+2. Applicant will be notified by the Secretary of the ABPNS of his or her eligibility to sit for the pediatric written focused practice examination.

 3. The online examination will be given once per year, in May.
 Deadline to apply each year is April 1st.